tabbykatz/100-days-of-code/r1-log.md

 ### day 24/99
 no, you broke one of the servers you rebuilt yesterday. less coding more planning for my portfolio project with an MVP spcification (my first!)
+### day 25/99
+long break due to illness that i was convinced was covid, but tested negative.back at it now with react,struggling with css, but positively addicted to this project.